-The abortion debate has been evolving around two or even three central issues: the status of the fetus and whether s/he should be conceptualized as having personhood with the rights and obligations of a mature person; women’s basic right of bodily integrity as well as other substantial constitutional values, such as dignity, freedom, autonomy, etc.; and “whether gender equality arguments strengthen the arguments for rights to abortion.”
-In the context of women’s rights discourse, some scholars even claim that states have basic human rights obligations towards women that include abortion care, and they must ensure that it will be accessible and affordable.
+With all the ink spilled over the overturning of Roe v.
+Wade and the resulting return of regulatory authority over abortion to the fifty states, it is surprising that little has been written on its obligations, duties and responsibility aspects.
+The abortion debate has been traditionally, as well as in the Dobbs v.
+Jackson decision, evolving around two or even three central issues: the status of the fetus and whether s/he should be conceptualized as having personhood with the rights and obligations of a mature person; women’s basic right of bodily integrity as well as other substantial constitutional values, such as dignity, freedom, autonomy, etc.; and “whether gender equality arguments strengthen the arguments for rights to abortion.”
+In the context of women’s rights discourse, some scholars even used to claim that states have basic human rights obligations towards women that include abortion care, and they must ensure that it will be accessible and affordable.

-The aim of this article is to substantively reevaluate the current status of abortion law from the new perspective of the obligations, commitments, and responsibilities discourses.
+The aim of this article is to substantively reevaluate the brand-new post-Roe v.
+Wade status of abortion law from the new perspective of the obligations, commitments, and responsibilities discourses.
 Modern, western-liberal countries have traditionally significantly strengthened the human rights discourse, including in various family matters, such as the parent-child relationship.
 Indeed, in recent years there has been a surge in the scholarly literature regarding these discourses generally, and, more specifically, in family law, as well as regarding the parent-child relationship.
-In stark contrast to these tectonic shifts, our basic argument is that this central point of view of the obligations discourse regarding the abortion debate hasn’t received the attention it deserves in the scholarly literature.
+In stark contrast to these shifts, our basic argument is that this central point of view of the obligations discourse regarding the abortion debate hasn’t received the attention it deserves neither in the scholarly literature, nor in the Dobbs v.
+Jackson verdict.

-We will focus on elaborating the required implementation of these elements in the context of this sensitive issue by distinguishing between whether the pregnancy has resulted from consensual or nonconsensual sex, including the possible misuse of contraceptive methods, such as condom failure.
-In the first scenario, we claim that the new human rights discourses should be paramount, whereas in the latter, the women’s rights discourse should govern.
-We hope that the theoretical and practical discussion in this article may go some way towards bridging the gap between the new civil discourses and the women’s traditional rights discourse with respect to abortion.
+We will focus on elaborating the required implementation of these elements in the context of this sensitive issue by distinguishing between whether the pregnancy has resulted from consensual or nonconsensual sex, including the possible misuse of contraceptive methods/contraceptive failure, such as condom failure.
+In the first scenario, we claim that the new discourses should be paramount, whereas in the latter, the women’s rights discourse should govern.
+We hope that the theoretical and practical discussion in this article may go some way towards bridging the gap between Roe v.
+Wade and Dobbs v.
+Jackson verdicts, while reconciling the new civil discourses and the women’s traditional rights discourse with respect to abortion.

 The article proceeds as follows: Section 1 elaborates on the modern human rights discourse among the liberal western states regarding general family matters as well as the parent-child relationship and the abortion debate, while Section 2 sheds light on the strengthening in the new civil discourses in general and regarding family issues and the parent-child relationships.
 Section 3 then discusses the ancient Jewish ethical conception of the abovementioned elements of obligations, commitments, and responsibilities, including the modern implementation of the Jewish obligation ethics in Israeli law.
 As far as we know, Israel is the only western jurisdiction to adopt such a unique conception of "strong" obligations discourse on a practical level.
 With this background in mind, in Section 4, we explore the nuanced and delicate normative implementation of these ethics in the abortion.
 Essentially, we seek to reconcile the traditional Jewish ethical point of view with the fresh and challenging emerging civil discourses before concluding the article.